mammaldev/ng-mm-ui/README.md

 ### The `mmUnsavedWork` factory

 The `mmUnsavedWork` factory can be used to prevent users from losing changes they have made to data when navigating to another page. `mmUnsavedWork.setStatus` sets a boolean against a key for each piece of data one chooses on the page.
 If any value is true when a page navigation starts then a confirmation box will pop up alerting the user to the fact they may lose unsaved work and the option to stay on the page or continue.
+You can provide an optional confirm message to override the default message.

 ##### Usage